Cardi B Defends Transphobic & Homophobic Claims: ‘My Sister Is Gay, I’m A Whole Bisexual’

-Cardi B has been accused of being transphobic and homophobic in the past but has had enough of it still being brought up.
+Cardi B has been accused of being transphobic and homophobic in the past.
+Now, however, she has had enough of it still being talked about, and said as much in a recent Twitter thread.

-The “I Like It” rapper in the past has apologized for some things she has said in the past and wishes that people would stop accusing her of something she claims she isn’t.
+The “I Like It” rapper has apologized for some things she has said in the past and says she wishes people would stop accusing her of something she claims she isn’t.

 “I’m not transphobic.
 Ya love dragging that.
 Have I said some remarks in the past that I apologized for YES I’m from a place that people have closed mindsets so we might not know what insults other or not I never disrespected no trans nor nobody from LGBT,” she tweeted in response to a tweet that has now been deleted.